nlormsby/EventTemplate/README.md

 # For Praveen

-To run the website, in the terminal, 'cd' into the 'event-app' directory, then do 'npm install', then 'npm start'
+To run the website, in the terminal, 'cd' into the 'event-app' directory, then do 'npm install', then 'npm start' (download NodeJS if you haven't, you will need it to use npm)

 # Getting Started with Create React App